-Soil moisture is one of the meteorological variables subject to greatest change with respect to the 52 progression of the Indian monsoon, largely due to its correlation with accumulated precipitation.
-53 The NOAA CPC reanalysis soil moisture climatology (Van den Dool et al. 2003) and the ESA CCI 54 satellite-derived soil moisture climatology (Liu et al. 2011, 2012; Wagner et al. 2012) for India for 55 April, June, August, and September are given in Fig. 2(a) and Fig. 2(b) respectively and show 56 a clear northwestward advance through most of the season: some areas in the monsoon trough 57 have September soil moisture more than double that of June.
-Naïvely, then, we might expect MD 58 tracks to penetrate deeper inland later into the monsoon season, given the expected influence of 59 antecedent soil moisture on the development of MDs.
-Fig. 3 shows the mean MD track for each 60 month (1979-2015) from the track datasets of Hunt et al. (2016a) and Hurley and Boos (2015) 61 respectively; note that the MD tracks have been extended to include parts where the depression is 62 strictly in a monsoon low regime (that is to say, the surface winds are below 8.5 m s-1).
-There 63 is some weak evidence here to suggest that not only do MDs tend to progress further inland later 64 in the season, they also seem more likely to have over-land genesis.
-This should be taken with 65 the caveat that large-scale conditions over the subcontinent also clearly play some part, given that 66 there is evidence that the September tracks start to recede, despite high levels of soil moisture 67 remaining.
-68
+Soil moisture is one of the meteorological variables subject to greatest change with respect to the progression of the Indian monsoon, largely due to its correlation with accumulated precipitation.
+The NOAA CPC reanalysis soil moisture climatology (Van den Dool et al. 2003) and the ESA Climate Change Initialtive (CCI) satellite-derived soil moisture climatology (Liu et al. 2011, 2012; Wagner et al. 2012) for India for April, June, August, and September are given in Figs. 2a and 2b, respectively, and show a clear northwestward advance through most of the season: some areas in the monsoon trough have September soil moisture more than double that of June.
+Naïvely, then, we might expect MD tracks to penetrate deeper inland later into the monsoon season, given the expected influence of antecedent soil moisture on the development of MDs.
+Figure 3 shows the mean MD track for each month (1979-2015) from the track datasets of Hunt et al. (2016a) and Hurley and Boos (2015) respectively; note that the MD tracks have been extended to include parts where the depression is strictly in a monsoon low regime (that is to say, the surface winds are below $8.5 \,\mathrm{m \, s^{-1}}$).
+There is some weak evidence here to suggest that not only do MDs tend to progress farther inland later in the season, they also seem more likely to have overland genesis.
+This should be taken with the caveat that large-scale conditions over the subcontinent also clearly play some part, given that there is evidence that the September tracks start to recede, despite high levels of soil moisture remaining.